 I know that voice, and curse fate.
 Of all the men to land sick on my doorstep, it has to be the one I hate with more venom than any other.
 I am surprised, though, I must admit.
 He was never much of a drinker, and I did not see him in the crowd.

 Antonio, the so-called merchant of Venice, buries his face in his hands.
 "Of all people, it had to be thee who sees me like this."

 I squint into the darkness.
 What does he mean, like this?
 I cannot see his face, and his clothes are fine as always – but tattered, mud-covered, and this puzzles me greatly.
 The man always refused to be made part of the dirt and noise of the streets.
 He was always the one guiding Bassanio or Lorenzo out of some tavern.
 It was common for him to stand watching while his friends tormented me, and I could hear his thoughts at those times clear as glass: He had no desire to dirty his hands touching the Jew.
 Better to double-cross him, take his money, assist Lorenzo in the taking of his daughter, and stand high and untouched.
-I knew of but one exception to this rule, which I vastly preferred to keep from my mind.

 "Well, go on.
 What art thou waiting for?"

 "Call them back," Antonio hisses at me.
 "Call them back so they can put that rope around my neck.
 I know how much thou wouldst like to see that."